The BaselineAPS™ Method From Academia to Silicon Valley Lab to Software

 These programs have evolved with a number of new data sources, creating athlete training that is more customized.
 (28) Despite adding more data to these two areas of monitoring, the rates of injury have persisted and in some cases increased.
 (1,2,3,5,9,10) We believe this is because high performance cultures are missing a third variable: evaluating Load Capacity™.
 We define Load Capacity as the capacity for an athlete to accommodate training and performance load based on their movement mechanics.(12,16,17,20,26,29,33,38,39,40,41,42,44,45,46,47,51)

-Monitoring an athlete’s volume and intensity (28,29,31) without understanding the underlying mechanics supporting the movement - their Load Capacity. requires assumptions as to whether load monitoring (volume and intensity) and sport specific demands will have an impact on injury or performance.
+Monitoring an athlete’s volume and intensity (28,29,31) without understanding the underlying mechanics supporting the movement, their Load Capacity, requires assumptions as to whether load monitoring (volume and intensity) and sport specific demands will have an impact on injury or performance.
 The ability to understand and objectively quantify Load Capacity not only reduces that risk, but allows teams and athletes to safely increase load management (volume and intensity) training loads and ultimately enhance performance training variables with greater confidence.
 (20,26,38,42,45,47,51)

 Guided by science, evidence based, BaselineAPS uses systematic processes to identify your players’ foundational readiness with regard to resiliency and performance potential.